Lonero-Team/Kinetic-Miner/TUTORIAL.md

 ##### A while ago I tried entering a hackathon with a small team on this concept I had centered around the idea of mining cryptocurrency while riding a bike.
 We lost.
 I stumbled upon this project again, and since it is mostly open and the tutorials are available, I thought, "why not use this for Lonero?"
 Hence, this repurpose or rebranding of sorts was born.
-Welcome to the tutorial for a "Kinetic Energy Generator for Cryto Mining: Lonero Edition".
+Welcome to the tutorial for a "Kinetic Energy Generator for Crypto Mining: Lonero Edition".

 **DIY Guides:** [Instructables](https://www.instructables.com/Kinetic-Energy-Generator-for-Crypto-Mining/) | [Hackaday](https://hackaday.io/project/162489-kinetic-energy-generator-for-crypto-mining)